Emphasis on the Muck

 I studied my map and did some quick mental calculations.
 I decided to turn around at Clover Mill Road instead of continuing on further to route 195 or on to the junction with the other southern tail of the Nipmuck.
 Had I done that, my entire return hike would have been in the dark during a rather insane thunderstorm.
 I’ll finish up this little section someday (of course I will) and make everyone happy.

-There were some signs on the trail section back that made me chuckle:
+There were some signs on the trail section back that made me chuckle in light of my situation:

 Of course, these signs are in place because I’m sure local kids park and walk up to Wolf Rock at night to go boozing and whatever else comes naturally after that (including falling to their deaths).
 I think I’d be okay if I got busted.